Sukanya807/Pewlett_Hackard_Challenge/README.md

 1. 72,458 employees born between 1952 and 1955 will be retiring from Pewlett-Hackard soon.
 2. Majority of the employees retiring are Senior Engineers (25,916) and Senior Staff (24,926).Therefore there will be many open positions for Senior Engineers and Senior Staff.
 3. Only current employees born in 1965 are eligible for a Mentorship Program.
-4. 1,549 employees are currently eligible to take part in the Mentorship Program.
+4. 1,549 employees are currently eligible to take part in the Mentorship Program.v